tholonia/iching_cli/book/v2/markdown/hexagram_39.md

 ##### *The Retreat of the Ten Thousand*

 #### In 401 BCE, the Greek mercenary army known as the 'Ten Thousand' found themselves stranded deep in Persian territory after their employer, Cyrus the Younger, met his demise in the battle of Cunaxa.
 Bereft of leadership and surrounded by hostile forces, these soldiers faced insurmountable challenges, much like a river confronted by a formidable mountain.
 Led by a handful of resilient commanders, including Xenophon, who chronicled their journey, they devised a strategy of tactical withdrawal rather than engaging in hopeless battles.
 Over the months that followed, the Ten Thousand navigated treacherous terrain, hostile tribes, and harsh conditions, executing a strategic resistance that prioritized survival over conquest.
-Their journey through the mountains of Armenia exemplified the Tholonic principles of negotiation, limitation, and contribution—balancing internal cohesion and external threats, defining their limits more precisely with each skirmish, and gradually integrating their experiences into new strategies for survival.
+Their journey through the mountains of Armenia exemplified the Tholonic principles of negotiation, limitation, and contribution, balancing internal cohesion and external threats, defining their limits more precisely with each skirmish, and gradually integrating their experiences into new strategies for survival.
 This epic journey not only demonstrated intelligent resistance but also left an enduring legacy of resilience and adaptation in the annals of military history.

 <div style="font-size: 8pt;font-style:italic">Source: "Anabasis" by Xenophon, "Persian Fire: The First World Empire and the Battle for the West" by Tom Holland</div>